simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

 $ ls bank.csv* | entr bash -c 'echo ====; hledger import --dry bank.csv | hledger -f- -I print unknown'
 ```

+Note: when importing from multiple files at once, it's currently possible for
+some .latest files to be updated successfully, while the actual import fails
+because of a problem in one of the files, leaving them out of sync (and causing
+some transactions to be missed, requiring the .latest files to be manually reset).
+To prevent this, do a --dry-run first and fix any problems before the real import.

 ### Importing balance assignments

 Entries added by import will have their posting amounts made explicit (like `hledger print -x`).